-Brittney Griner led the Mercury with 14 points, nine rebounds and nine blocked shots as Phoenix rallied to beat Atlanta 75-67 on Tuesday night.
+PHOENIX — Brittney Griner had 14 points, nine rebounds and nine blocked shots, and the Phoenix Mercury rallied to beat the Atlanta Dream 75-67 on Tuesday night.

 Angel McCoughtry scored 19 points for Atlanta (17-11), which has lost six of eight.
 All-star Shoni Schimmel added 13 points and five assists.

-Penny Taylor added 13 points and eight assists for the Mercury, who have won a franchise-best 13 straight at home.
+Penny Taylor had 13 points and eight assists for the Mercury, who have won a franchise-best 13 straight at home.

-Atlanta went on a 16-2 run over the final 6:40 of the third quarter to take a 51-47 lead into the fourth.
-Phoenix was just 3-for-14 in the quarter and were outrebounded 15-5.
-Phoenix's six points in the quarter were the fewest in a period all season.
+Atlanta went on a 16-2 run over the final 6:40 of the third quarter to take the lead.
+Phoenix was just 3 for 14 in the quarter and was outrebounded 15-5.
+Phoenix’s six points in the quarter were its fewest in a period all season.

-Griner's nine blocks gave her 112 for the season, the third-best season total in league history with six games to play.
-She is just two shy of the single season record.
+Griner’s nine blocks gave her 112 for the season, the third-best total in league history with six games to play.
+She is just two shy of the single-season record.

 The 2007 and 2009 Mercury teams went 23-11 during the regular season to set the franchise mark for wins.